 We act as ‘Introducer’ for a policy with Global Travel Insurance.

 Nepal has two main seasons.
 The dry season is between October and May.
-The wet season is between June and September.
+The wet season is between June and September and a number of trekking routes are closed during this time.
 It can get very hot in Nepal, even during the winter months it can get to 20oC during the day, but very cold at night.

 We would recommend allowing £13 per day for food.
 Including social life costs, you will probably spend about £20 per day in total.

 You can withdraw Nepali rupees in Kathmandu from one of the many ATMs in the city.
 You will need cash for the trek to pay for your food each day.